Baroque Artist

 Peter Paul Rubens

 Peter Paul Rubens is the Flemish painter of twisting bodies, lifted drapery, and images large enough to organize a church or a court.
 He is often remembered for abundance, and the word fits: more color, more motion, more figures, more scale.
 But the real achievement is structural.
 Rubens knew how to turn many bodies into one readable surge.
-That is why he matters so much inside Baroque art.
-He proves that expansiveness does not have to mean confusion.
+Inside Baroque art, his role is decisive: he proves that expansiveness does not have to mean confusion.

 Painter, diplomat, and Antwerp strategist